 Don’t overlook one of Sydney’s best aspects: the string of great destinations right on its doorstep.
 Take a day trip to the bushwalks of the Blue Mountains, the wineries of the Hunter Valley, the beaches of the Central Coast or the South Coast, or the exciting city of Newcastle.

-Dozens of comfortable one-hour flights a day link Sydney and Melbourne, Australia’s second biggest city.
-The Victorian capital prides itself as being the nation’s capital of coffee, sport and culture, and those three things should provide your guide for three days in Melbourne.
+Dozens of one-hour flights a day link Sydney and Melbourne, Australia’s second biggest city.
+The Victorian capital prides itself as being the nation’s capital of coffee, sport and culture, and those three things should provide your guide for three days here.

 Speaking of art, use day two to visit cultural institutions like the National Gallery of Victoria, Australia Centre for the Moving Image (ACMI) and the State Library.
 Melbourne’s art and music scene is regarded as the best in the country.